Transferring to Harford

-If you received transfer credit for a Harford Community College equivalent course and then repeated the same course at Harford Community College for credit, the transfer course will be excluded from your transfer record and the Harford Community College course grade becomes permanent.
-It does not matter if the transfer grade was higher.
+Once you receive transfer credit and then repeat the same course at Harford for credit, the transfer course and credits will automatically be excluded from your transfer record and the Harford Community College course, no matter the grade, becomes permanent.

 I am a current Harford Community College student.
 Can I take a course at another school?

-If you plan to take a course at another school after enrolling at Harford Community College you should have the course reviewed in advance by an academic advisor.
-This can assure that the course taken meets your program or General Education requirements at Harford Community College.
-You cannot receive transfer credit if you have already passed the equivalent Harford Community College course.
+If you plan to take a course at another college after enrolling at Harford, have the course reviewed in advance by an academic advisor.
+This ensures that the course will meet your requirements at Harford Community College.
+Transfer credit will not be issued if you have already passed the equivalent course at Harford.

 I took a class at Harford and then repeated it at another school.
 Can I transfer the

-If you failed a course at Harford Community College and then earned credit at another institution for the same course you may use the transferred credit to satisfy the credit requirement for that particular course.
-In such cases the F grade will remain on your permanent record, but will be marked with the notation TF (repeated in transfer) and will no longer affect your cumulative Grade Point Average (GPA).
+If you failed a course at Harford Community College and then earned credit for it at another institution you may transfer the credit to satisfy Harford requirementse.
+In such cases, the F grade from Harford will remain on your permanent record but marked with a TF (repeated in transfer) notation.
+It will no longer affect your cumulative GPA.
 Students must submit an official transcript to the Registration and Records Office.

 If you receive a passing grade (D or better) in a course at Harford Community College you cannot transfer the same course to Harford Community College to satisfy the credit requirement for that particular course.
 The credit will not be accepted and will not appear on your permanent record.

 I'm interested in the nursing program.
 Now what?

 The nursing program is a selective admission program and has unique requirements.
 Refer to the nursing program section of this website for more information and schedule an appointment to meet with an academic advisor.